decred/dcrbounty/src/content/en/scope/index.md

 **The following vulnerabilities are generally out of scope:**

-- Missing security best practices that do not directly lead to a vulnerability
+- Missing security best practices that do not directly lead to a vulnerability.
-- Insecure settings in non-sensitive cookies
+- Insecure settings in non-sensitive cookies.
-- Vulnerabilities (including XSS) that affect only legacy browser/plugins
+- Vulnerabilities (including XSS) that affect only legacy browser/plugins.
-- Non-technical attacks such as social engineering, phishing, or physical attacks against our members, users, or infrastructure
+- Non-technical attacks such as social engineering, phishing, or physical attacks against our members, users, or infrastructure.
-- Missing HTTP headers, unless a vulnerability can be demonstrated
+- Missing HTTP headers, unless a vulnerability can be demonstrated.
-- Bugs requiring exceedingly unlikely user interaction
+- Bugs requiring exceedingly unlikely user interaction.
-- Outdated software / library versions
+- Outdated software/library versions.
 - Clickjacking on pages with no sensitive actions.